Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: Two coherent fields

 We first consider the case of two coherent fields passing through the double-$\Lambda$ medium.
 As indicated in Fig.~\ref{fig:Energy level diagram}(b), the two coherent states with probe and signal frequency modes, respectively, are the initial states $|\psi^{PS}_{i}\rangle = |\beta_p\rangle \otimes |\beta_s\rangle$.
 If Eqs. (\ref{eq:(16)}) and (\ref{eq:(17)}) are calculated, the matrix element of the the output probe and signal fields can be obtained as

 by which the output state of the probe and signal fields becomes

 where both the output probe $|\beta'_p\rangle$ and signal $|\beta'_s\rangle$ fields remain in coherent states, indicating that the double-$\Lambda$ medium only coherently redistributes the incident probe and signal amplitudes through the EIT-based FWM process without changing the photon statistics of these two coherent fields or entangling them~\cite{Chang}.
+This makes the case of two coherent fields unable to produce HOM two-photon interference.
 Furthermore, Eq. (\ref{eq:(19)}) reveals that the amplitude and phase changes of the output probe and signal fields depend on the relative phase of the applied light fields.
 The transmittances and phase shifts of the probe and signal fields through the double-$\Lambda$ medium are given by

 where $B'^{\ast} \equiv B^{\ast} e^{-i(\phi_c - \phi_d)}$, $C'^{\ast} \equiv C^{\ast} e^{i(\phi_c-\phi_d)}$, $u_\beta \equiv |\beta_s|/|\beta_p|$ is the ratio of the probe and signal amplitudes, and $\phi_r \equiv (\phi_p-\phi_s)-(\phi_c-\phi_d)$ is the relative phase of the applied light fields.
 Figure~\ref{fig:Two coherent fields} reveals that the theoretical curves of transmittance and phase shift, as a function of the relative phase $\phi_r$ for the probe and signal fields obtained from the current quantum model (solid lines), are identical to those of the semiclassical model (dotted lines) in Ref.~\cite{ChenXPM}.
 If the input light fields are all in coherent states, this closed-loop double-$\Lambda$ medium exhibits phase-dependent properties, which have been experimentally investigated in atomic ensembles~\cite{ChenXPM, Stophel, Kang}.